claudebaxter/free-code-camp-progress/data-visualization/test-projects/heat-map/README.md

 This my submission for the "Heat Map" challenge from freecodecamp.org.

-(link below is a placeholder until app is deployed)

-To view the project submission, click<a href=https://scatter-plot-nqrry9g0m-elborracho420.vercel.app/ title="GDP Chart"> here.</a>
+To view the project submission, click<a href=https://heat-isyc62mwc-elborracho420.vercel.app/ title="Heat Map"> here.</a>